-When it comes to the pros of wearing waterproof mascara, there are many: it’s sweat- and weather-proof, lasts from morning until evening and provides a quick and easy way to give eyes a swipe of high-impact definition.
-As far as cons go, there’s only really one.
-It is, however, a biggie: it can be an absolute pain to remove.
+Do you know how to remove waterproof mascara?
+When it comes to the pros of waterproof mascara, there are many: It’s by far the best mascara for being sweat- and weather-proof, it lasts from morning until evening, and it's a quick and easy way to give eyes a swipe of high-impact, all-day definition.
+Yet as far as cons go, there’s only really one, and it is, however, a biggie: Removing it can be quite the challenge.

-In both the short and long-term, it’s definitely worth the extra effort it takes to remove your mascara properly.
-From what to use to how to use it, here’s your four-step plan of action.
+In both the short and long term, it’s definitely worth the extra effort it takes to remove mascara properly.
+From what to use to how to use it, here’s your quick and easy plan of action.
+Read on:

-Unlike other types of eye makeup, when it comes to taking off waterproof mascara a few drops of remover won’t cut it.
-In order to avoid smudges the next morning, you’ll want to ensure that the cotton pads you’re using are saturated with your chosen remover.
+Unlike other types of eye makeup, when it comes to learning how to remove waterproof mascara, a few drops of remover won’t cut it (unlike how it usually does with the best foundation).
+In order to remove mascara thoroughly from the get-go, as well as avoid any smudges the next morning, you’ll want to ensure that the cotton pads you’re using are saturated with your chosen remover.

 A gentler, slower approach is best to keep lash breakage at bay.
-“Patience is key,” says Kenneth Soh.
+“Patience is key,” says Kenneth.
 “Close your eyes and rest the pad on lashes for 10 to 15 seconds to dissolve the mascara.
 Help it along by gently wiggling and working the remover into them.”

 Did you know that the skin around the eyes is around four times thinner than the skin on the rest of the body?
-To avoid being left teary-eyed, keep your technique as tug-free as possible by removing your eye makeup and mascara in separate steps.
-Avoid harsh rubbing at all costs to prevent your eyelids and under-eye skin becoming raw or your lashes turning brittle.
+For best (and safest) results, first aim to use the best mascaras for sensitive eyes , then keep your technique as tug-free as possible by removing your eye makeup and mascara in separate steps.
+Avoid harsh rubbing at all costs to prevent your eyelids and under-eye skin becoming raw, or your lashes turning brittle.

-Aim to wipe the mascara gently downwards or, as Soh recommends, using slow wiggling motions.
-“It might take a bit more time, but I always do this when I have to remove makeup on shoots and don’t want to irritate the models’ eyes.”
+Aim to wipe the mascara gently downwards or, as Kenneth recommends, using slow wiggling motions.
+“It might take a bit more time, but I always do this when I have to remove makeup on shoots and don’t want to irritate the models’ eyes,” he says.

 One of the most annoying aspects of removing waterproof mascara is that it can feel like you haven’t quite got it all (no matter how thorough your attempts).
 This last step, however, makes all the difference.

-Simply soak a Q-tip in makeup remover and use it to gently mop up any remnants of the mascara that’s caught in between lashes or along the upper and lower lash lines.
-This essential finishing touch will see that you don’t wake up the next morning with panda eyes or flakes of residue makeup on your pillowcase.
+Simply soak a Q-tip in makeup remover and use it to gently mop up any remnants of the mascara caught in between lashes or along the upper and lower lash lines.
+This essential finishing touch will ensure that you don’t wake up the next morning with panda eyes or flakes of residue on your pillowcase.
+Good luck!